thi-startup/spitfire/docs/config/spitfire-config-reference.md

 ## File Format

 Spitfire uses YAML configuration files with a structure inspired by Docker Compose.
-The configuration file typically named `spitfire.yml` or `spitfire.yaml`.
+The configuration file is typically named `spitfire.yaml` or `spitfire.yml`.

+## Configuration Loading

+Spitfire VM commands (`spitfire vm up/down/ps`) operate on project-based configurations:

+- **Default Behavior**: Looks for `spitfire.yaml` in the current directory
+- **Custom Config**: Use `-f` flag to specify alternate config file
+- **Project-Based**: Each directory with a config file represents a project
+- **State Management**: VM state is persisted per project in `~/.spitfire/projects/`

 ## Root Level Properties